 You got a 24 hrs MAC Lipstick and it faded in 2 hours.
 Your long-lasting Chanel perfume betrayed you at the next hour.
-Would you buy the product that failed to keep up with their promises?
+Would you buy a product that failed to keep up with its promises?

 Failing to deliver promises is an easy opportunity for your competitors to woo your customers to leave your product or services.

 Be with your Customers.
 Engage with them through blogs, newsletters, email marketing, etc. It has three user engagement metrics for which every company should keep their eye on – DAU, WAU & MAU.